SQLitis/monsters/README.rst

 `xlrd <https://github.com/python-excel/xlrd>`_ is required.
 As always, virtualenv.py is recommended before installing any Python module.

 Here we are more concerned with what you can do after successfully running the conversion.
+To run SQLite on the database, type :bash:`sqlite3 dnd_monsters.sqlite`.